ManitowocMarineBand/mmbWebsite/content/event/2020-11-25_Holiday_Parade.md

 category: parade
 startDate: "2020-11-25 18:30:00"
 endDate: "2020-11-25 19:30:00"
-location: "Washington Park, 1115 Washington St, Manitowoc, WI 54220, USA"
+location: "S 12th St and Washington St to N 8th St and Park St, Manitowoc, WI 54220, USA"
 ---
 Come see the Marine Band as part of Manitowoc’s 32nd Annual Holiday Parade.
 Start your holidays with an excellent parade!